deme-plata/Plata-/README.md

 ## Introduction

-BitKnight Coin is a cutting-edge cryptocurrency that utilizes quantum algorithms to secure the network and validate transactions.
-By leveraging the Quantum Holographic Information Network (QHIN), BitKnight Coin aims to solve complex scientific problems while ensuring the highest level of security and efficiency.
+Plata Coin is a cutting-edge cryptocurrency that utilizes quantum algorithms to secure the network and validate transactions.
+By leveraging the Quantum Holographic Information Network (QHIN), Plata Coin aims to solve complex scientific problems while ensuring the highest level of security and efficiency.

 ## Features